MetPX/sarracenia/doc/sr_subscribe.1.rst

 then the operating system  defaults (on linux, controlled by umask settings) will determine file permissions. (note that the *chmod* option is interpreted as a synonym for *default_mode*, and *chmod_dir* is a synonym for *default_dir_mode*.)

+For each download, the checksum is computed during transfer.
+If **recompute_chksum** is set to True, and the recomputed checksum differ from the on in the message, the new value will overwrite the one from the incoming amqp message.
+This is used when a file is being pulled from a remote non-sarracenia source, in which case a place holder 0 checksum is specified.
+On receipt, a proper checksum should be placed in the message for downstream consumers.
+On can also use this method to override checksum choice.
+For example, older versions of sarracenia lack SHA-512 hash support, so one could re-write the checksums with MD5.
+There are also cases, where, for various reasons, the upstream checksums are simply wrong, and should be overridden for downstream consumers.